 In these circumstances we need to focus on our thoughts.
 We need to consciously think our way through key factors and reach logical, calculated, informed decisions.
 To do this we need to slow our thinking down.
 We ignore our mental shortcuts, we start from the building blocks of information that we have and use logic to reach decisions and conclusions.

-This way of thinking is known as System 2 thinking, and often produces better (or at least more reasoned) answers for us, but it’s effortful and it’s slow.
+This way of thinking is known as System 2 thinking.
+It often produces better (or at least more reasoned) answers for us, but it’s effortful and it’s slow.
 This process is excellent in some environments and situations, but dreadful in others.
 If you rely on system 2 to calculate the moment when a leaping tiger will reach you and plot your escape, then you’ll never finish your calculations.

 System 2: Characteristics